elidoran/node-kevas/README.md

   an:'other'
   thing:'here'

-# 2. or, provide an event listener to handle the keys
+# 2. or, provide an event listener to handle the keys.
+# receives `event` which contains:
-#    receives the key found and the streams `push` method to push the value
+#   key: the key
-#    NOTE: `push` is the stream's push function bound to it, nothing else
+#   values: an array to add values to which will be pushed to the stream
-kevas.on 'key', (key, push) ->
+kevas.on 'key', (event) ->
-  value = getValueForKey key
+  value = getValueForKey event.key
-  if value? then push value
+  if value? then event.values.push value else
+    # do what you decide...

+# 3. or, event listener can do async work
+kevas.on 'key', (event, next) ->
+  getValueForKey event.key, (value) ->
+    if value?
+      event.values.push value
+    else
-  else ; # do what you decide...
+      # do what you decide...
+    # call next listener. provide the event
+    next undefined, event

 # pipe in the content with the keys and pipe out the result with value replacements.
 someSource.pipe(kevas).pipe(someTarget)